readlearncode/Java-EE-8-Only-Whats-New/README.md

 # Java EE 8: Only What's New
 Code repository for the book [Java EE 8: Only What's New](https://leanpub.com/javaee8)

-Java EE 8: Only What's New.
 Includes all new and updated APIs with working code examples:

 - JSON Binding 1.0
 - Security 1.0